Ryan Mathews (American football): San Diego Chargers

 In 2013, Mathews did not miss a game due to injury for the first time in his career.
-He led the NFL with six 100-yard games, and set a career-high in rushing yards with 1,255 that season; it was the most yards by a Charger since Tomlinson’s 1,474 in 2007.
+He led the NFL with six 100-yard games, and set a career-high in rushing yards with 1,255 that season; it was the most yards by a Charger since Tomlinson's 1,474 in 2007.
 Mathews led the NFL in both carries (121) and yards rushing (534) for the month of December, and ran for 100 yards in three of the final four games of the season.
 He fell short with 99 yards in a 26–13 win against the Oakland Raiders, when he also injured his left ankle.
 The following week in the regular season finale, he ran for a career-high 144 yards in a 27–24 overtime win over Kansas City that qualified San Diego for the playoffs.
 It was the Chargers' first postseason appearance since Mathews was drafted in 2010.
-The team won 27–10 in a wild-card round win against the Cincinnati Bengals.
+The team won 27–10 in a Wild Card Round win against the Cincinnati Bengals.
 Mathews had 52 yards on 13 carries, but ran the ball just once in the second half due to his injured ankle.
 It was the second consecutive week he was a limited practice participant on Friday before playing on Sunday.
-Still hurting, he started the following game against the Denver Broncos despite being unable to practice the entire week.
+Still hurting, he started the following game in the Divisional Round against the Denver Broncos despite being unable to practice the entire week.
 However, he was limited to five carries and 26 yards and left the game in the second quarter in a 24–17 Chargers loss.

 Mathews missed seven games in 2014 after he sustained a sprained MCL in Week 2 against the Seattle Seahawks.
+He had 12 carries for 105 rushing yards and a touchdown against the St. Louis Rams in Week 12.
 After suffering an ankle sprain in Week 14 against the New England Patriots, he missed the remainder of the regular season.